Hello. We are now gonna discuss

 to get to all the other structures

-and as it regresses in the posterior chamber of the eye,
+and as it regresses in the vitreous of the eye,

 it leaves behind a small canal called the hyaloid canal